jamesdolezal/biscuit/README.md

 ```

 ## Generating GAN images
-To create the GAN-Intermediate images with latent space embedding interpolation, use the `generate_tfrecords.py` script **in the StyleGAN2-slideflow** repository.
+To create GAN-Intermediate images with latent space embedding interpolation, use the `generate_tfrecords.py` script **in the StyleGAN2-slideflow** repository.
 Flags that will be relevant include:

 - `--network`: Path to network PKL file (saved GAN model)
 - `--tiles`: Number of tiles per tfrecord to generate (manuscript uses 1000)